Qontigo/axioma-py/INSTALLING.md

 ## Downloading, Configuring Python, and Important File Locations

-Perform a Git checkout of the **axiomapy-beta** branch of the project.
+Perform a Git checkout of the **master** branch of the project.
 It contains the most recent code. **git checkout -b <branch_name>** will create a new branch and switch to it at the same time (a separate branch is an essential prerequisite for contributing).

 * The code is formatted with black and linted with flake8 (see .flake8 config).